Authentication Methods

 redirect_uri

 .
-When the HENGSHI system sends a logout request to the OAuth Server, this parameter is passed.
-After logging out, the OAuth Server redirects to this address. - Scope: Defined by the OAuth Server and configured in the HENGSHI SENSE system.
+When the HENGSHI system sends a logout request to the OAuth Server, this parameter is passed, and the OAuth Server redirects to this address after logging out. - Scope: Defined by the OAuth Server and configured in the HENGSHI SENSE system.
 The HENGSHI system passes this parameter when requesting the

 code